zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-harnessing-your-database.md

 In my case, it is already installed.
 But, if yours is not already, click the "Install" button and you're done!
 Now let's create a project to explore the features.

-Let's start by creating a Console project and adding EntityFramework through NuGet:
+Let's start by creating a Console project and adding Entity Framework through NuGet:

 <img src="https://carloscds.net/wp-content/uploads/2014/04/SNAGHTML434d0ea_thumb.png" width="716" height="410" alt="Database with Power Tools-2">